-Josh Duggar And Anna Leave Kids With Family As They Wait For New Baby, Wife Due In September
+Josh And Anna Duggar Leave Kids With Family As They Wait For New Baby, Due In September

 Whether or not their new baby will be their ticket back onto TLC, for now, it looks like Josh and Anna are focusing on its arrival.
 From Facebook updates, it looks like his family has taken lead on keeping an eye on his kids as they prepare for some changes.

-Check out Josh and Anna’s son Marcus hanging out at his grandparents’ house.
+Check out Josh and Anna’s son, Marcus, hanging out at his grandparents’ house.

 Of course, this sparked a series of questions about the new baby.